chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 36:46 DANA: I do, yes.

-36:51 SHARON: And if you want to learn more about the raw pointer, `raw_ptr`, `raw_ref`, that's all part of the MiraclePtr project, and there's a talk about that from BlinkOn.
+36:51 SHARON: And if you want to learn more about the raw pointer, `raw_ptr`, `raw_ref`, that's all part of the [MiraclePtr] project, and there's a talk about that from BlinkOn.
 I'll link that below also.
 So in terms of other base types, there's a new one that's called `base::expected`.
 I haven't even really seen this around.
 So can you tell us a bit more about how we use that, and what that's for?

-37:09 DANA: `base::expected` is a backport from C++ 23, I want to say.
+37:09 DANA: `base::expected` is a backport from C++23, I want to say.
 So the proposal for `base::expected` actually cites a Rust type as inspiration, which is called `std::result` in Rust.
 And it's a lot like `optional`, so it's used for return values.
 And it's more or less kind of a replacement for exceptions.